Clare Atwood: Personal life

 Olympia in War Time by Clare Atwood from the IWM collection.

-A lesbian, in 1916 she joined the writer Christabel Marshall and the actress and stage director Edith Craig in a ménage à trois at Tenterden in Kent until Craig's death in 1947, according to Michael Holroyd in his book A Strange Eventful History.
-She, Edith Craig and Christabel Marshall were friends with many artists and writers including lesbian novelist Radclyffe Hall.
-Atwood designed props for several of Edith Craig's productions with the Pioneer Players, including the 16 foot high crucifix for their production of Paul Claudel's The Hostage.
-Atwood was a member of the Pioneer Players.
-Atwood occasionally performed at the Barn Theatre at Smallhythe Place in Kent, which was founded by Craig to stage performances in memory of her late mother, the actress Ellen Terry.
+A lesbian, from 1916 she lived with the writer Christabel Marshall and the actress and stage director Edith Craig in a ménage à trois at Tenterden in Kent until Craig's death in 1947, according to Michael Holroyd in his book A Strange Eventful History.
+The three were friends with lesbian novelist Radclyffe Hall, among other artists and writers.
+Atwood was a member of the Pioneer Players and designed props for several of Craig's productions with them, including the 16 foot high crucifix for their production of Paul Claudel's The Hostage.
+Atwood occasionally performed at the Barn Theatre at Smallhythe Place in Kent, founded by Craig in memory of her late mother, the actress Ellen Terry.
 Atwood acted in the matinée at the Palace Theatre, London on 23 April 1929, held to raise funds for the Ellen Terry Memorial.
-In July 1932, Atwood decorated the shoe for Craig's production of The Shoe in Tenterden.
-After Craig's death, Atwood wrote an essay about Craig.
+In 1932, Atwood decorated the shoe for Craig's production of The Shoe in Tenterden.
+After Craig's death, Atwood wrote an essay about her.
+The relationship is portrayed in the play Grace Pervades by David Hare, which premiered in the West End in 2026.